 - Early Voting Stations – Total number of early voting locations used by the County Election Officer.

 - Ballots Ordered – Total number of ballots ordered for the primary and runoff primary elections.
-(Include early voting, sample ballots and provisional ballots).
+(Exclude early voting and sample ballots).

 - Election Kits Ordered – Total number of election kits ordered (excluding the early voting kits).

 - Joint Primary - Indicate “Yes” or “No.” Keep in mind sharing polling locations and/or equipment does not necessarily qualify as an “official” joint primary.
 For example, you did not have an official joint primary election if a joint resolution was not passed by the county’s commissioner’s court.

 - Contracting with the County – Indicate “Yes” or “No.”

 - B 1.
 Printing – The cost of printing balloting material.
 Balloting material is any paper product, printed with candidate names, used in a polling place location.

 - B 2.
 Voting Systems Programming – The cost of programming and testing electronic voting equipment, including optical scan systems, AutoMarks, and Direct Recording Electronic Devices (DRE’s).

 - B 3.
 Logic and Accuracy Testing Advertisement - The cost of publishing legal notices for testing of the electronic voting system.
 Primary funds may not be used to purchase publication space for any other notices such as location of polling places not specifically required by the Election Code.

 NOTE: Section 172.1112(a), in conjunction with 4.003(b) of the Texas Election Code does not require that a “notice of election” for the primary or runoff be published in a newspaper.
 These notices are required to be posted on a bulletin board used for posting notice of meetings of the commissioner’s court.
 Accordingly, primary funds may not be used to publish these notices in your local newspaper.